arangodb/docs/3.4/graphs.md

 ---
 layout: default
-description: A Graph consists of vertices and edges
+description: First Steps with ArangoDB Graphs.
+A Graph consists of vertices and edges
+title: ArangoDB Graphs
 ---
 ArangoDB Graphs
 ===============